84003/gray_garden/_notes/About the formatting.md

 **Category**

-The order of the categories have meaning: the first is the overarching subject to which the entry belongs, the second (optional) is the subcategory, and third describes the content type (essay, summary, definition, and so on).
+The order of the categories has meaning: the first is the overarching subject to which the entry belongs, the second (optional) is the subcategory, and the third describes the content type (essay, summary, definition, and so on).

 *Note: The `status` and `category`  only work as clickable tags in Obsidian, not yet on this website.*